nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 You might find that your keyhole fastener is too big to fit on one of your boards.
 Feel free to drill an inch or so into the board with a large-ish bit so that a nail or screw can fit inside.
 I had to do this on the bottom board- the fastener was just too tall.
 I used a 5/8-inch bit.

+You can skip keyhole fasteners altogether and drill holes on the top and bottom instead if you prefer.

 ### Step 7:

 The last building step is adding the cup hooks along the bottom.
 Predrill small holes to make screwing these in by hand a ton easier.
 I used a 1/16-inch bit to predrill small holes for the cup hooks.
 I drew a straight line down the middle of the base so I could evenly space them.
 A 2x4 is actually 1.5x3.5 so the center would be 1.75 inches in.